 Derived from willow bark, salicylic acid is a beta-hydroxy acid (BHA).
 Like AHAs, salicylic acid exfoliates the skin but unlike AHAs, it is oil-soluble, allowing it to penetrate the pores and dissolve sebum.
 Salicylic acid can penetrate the skin deeper and unclog blocked pores.

-Derived from bitter almonds, mandelic acid is an oil-soluble alpha hydroxy acid that not only exfoliates but also helps support the formation of collagen, can treat hyperpigmentation and regulate sebum production.
+Derived from bitter almonds, mandelic acid is an oil-soluble alpha hydroxy acid that not only exfoliates but also treats hyperpigmentation, dark spots, and uneven skin tone, and regulates sebum production.

 If you are looking for a stronger mandelic acid formulation, The Ordinary Mandelic Acid 10% + HA contains 10% mandelic acid plus a new-generation hyaluronic acid that penetrates deeper into the skin resulting in better moisture retention that lasts longer.

 Lesser-known AHAs include tartaric and citric acids.
 Tartaric acid is derived from fermented grapes and is often used to regulate the pH of glycolic or lactic acid formulas and to strengthen their exfoliating abilities.

 Like tartaric acid, citric acid regulates pH, acts as a preservative and removes impurities from skincare formulations.

 Polyhydroxy acids (PHAs) have larger a molecule size than AHAs and BHAs thereby providing a gentler chemical exfoliation.

 PHAs are filled with antioxidants, strengthen elasticity and support collagen growth.
 And since they don’t penetrate deeply into the surface of the skin, they cause less photosensitivity.
 Sensitive skin that cannot tolerate AHAs and BHAs may benefit from PHAs.